4paradigm/OpenMLDB/docs/en/quickstart/sdk/python_sdk.md

 # Python SDK

+The default execution mode is Online.

-## Python SDK package installation
+## Python SDK Installation

-Execute the following command to install the Python SDK package:
+Execute the following command to install Python SDK:

 ```bash
 pip install openmldb
 ```

-## OpenMLDB DBAPI usage
+## OpenMLDB DBAPI

 This section demonstrates the basic use of the OpenMLDB DB API.
+For all DBAPI interfaces, if an execution fails, it will raise a `DatabaseError` exception.
+Users can catch this exception and handle it as needed.
+The return value is a `Cursor`.
+For DDL SQL, you do not need to handle the return value.
+For other SQL statements, you can refer to the specific examples below for how to handle the return value.

-### Create connection
+### Create Connection

 Parameter `db_name` name must exist, and the database must be created before the connection is created.
 To continue, create a connection without a database and then use the database db through the `execute ("USE<db>")` command.